 The concentrations of As were significantly reduced only in the SM soil but for the rest soils they increased by approximately 12 times.
 The highest immobilization of As was observed in the treatment PS1 in the AR soil (Figure 22) and PS5 in the GD soil (Figure 25) and the lowest in the treatment PS4 in the GD soil (Figure 25).
 The leachability of As increased after treatment with PS1, PS2 and PS3 in the soil BF (Figure 23).
 In contrast, in soil GD, a decrease of As was observed in the PS5 treatment (Figure 25).
-The most effective treatment for As immobilization was PS1 for AR soil (Figure 22) and SM soil (Figure 24) but also increased As concentrations by approximately 32 % in AR soil (Figure 24) and Figure 21 and Figure 25).
+The most effective treatment for As immobilization was PS1 for AR soil (Figure 22) and SM soil (Figure 24).
+PS1 decreased As concentrations by approximately 32 % in AR soil (Figure 22) and SM soil (Figure 24) but also increased As concentrations by approximately 38% in the ZR and GD soil (Figure 21 and Figure 25).